Cracking the Case on Why Our Eggs Are So Great!

 Did you know?

-- White eggs come from white chickens: White Leghorn hens.
+- Our white eggs come from white chickens: White Leghorn hens.

-- Brown eggs come from brown chickens: Rhode Island Red hens.
+- Our brown eggs come from brown chickens: Rhode Island Red hens.

 Now, let’s talk about *why* we love our home raised eggs!

 Eggs are such a great source of protein, vitamins, and minerals.

 Life supporting nutrients, like Omega-3 fatty acids and Vitamin B12, are not produced by the human body and must be obtained from our diet.
 Apart from curbing inflammation, Omega-3s are essential to the development and longevity of the brain.
 Vitamin B12 is crucial for nervous system and cell development.
 Because our brain tissue is made up almost entirely of fat, a diet rich in healthy poly-unsaturated fats supports brain growth during early years and prevents degeneration as we age.
 Eggs contain bioavailable sources of Omega-3 fats, meaning that they are available in a form that is easily absorbed by the body.
 Meeting the recommended ratios of these fats show significant improvements in health, including alleviation in symptoms of Asthma, ADHD, seizures, depression and cognition, says Maya Shetreat -Klein, MD from “The Dirt Cure.”

 Another great fact about eggs is that they are a huge source of Choline!
 Choline is an essential nutrient that the body relies on heavily for DNA production.
 It’s also crucial for brain health and viability.
 Our brain’s neural network relies on neurotransmitters to carry the messages from one neuron to another, impacting the brain's communication to the rest of the body.
 Acetylcholine is a vital neurotransmitter that is formed from choline.
 This is why “Eggs are also called brain food” says Dr. Axe, who encourages pregnant women to consume eggs to support their developing fetus.